lem-project/lem-project.github.io/content/en/usage/usage.md

 ### Filer - project explorer

-> This feature was added after Lem 2.0
+> This feature was added in Lem 2.1

 The shortcut `C-x d` opens a project explorer on the left side.
 Another keypress closes the Filer.